-5.1.Research Design
+Research Design

-The two research designs, though in principal using the SERVQUAL metric in investigating service quality in the respective industries, were however, distinctively different in terms of design and operationalization.
-In Greece, four items were added to the SERVQUAL's 22-item scale to make a 26-item scale, which was then pre-tested and factor-analyzed to yield a 25 items instrument.
-This was then used to gather data.
+The two research designs, though in principal using the SERVQUAL metric in investigating service quality in the industries, were however, distinctively respective different in terms of design and operationalization.
+Greece, four items were added to the SERVQUAL's 22-item scale to make a 26-item scale, which was then pre-tested and used to gather data.
 In Kenya the SERVQUAL's 22-item scale was filtered through a pretest to yield 19 items.
-To this 24 more items were added from the literature review to yield a 43-item scale.
+To this were added 24 items from the literature review to yield a 43-item scale.
 In sum, therefore, there were noticeable differences in both: (a) manner of construction of metrics, and (b) number of items in the metrics.
-The different designs, though partly due to individual researchers' orientations, were largely aimed at customizing the SERVQUAL metric to meet the diverse cultural, economic, and technological differences between the two countries of Greece and Kenya.
+The different designs, though partly due to individual researchers' orientations, were largely aimed customizing the SERVQUAL metric to meet the diverse cultural, economic, and technological differences between the two countries of Greece and Kenya.

-5.2.
 Factor Analysis

 Principally, there were no differences in the process between the two studies, for, in both cases, all the data sets were subjected to PCA to determine the number of principal components that determine service quality.
 However, the only difference was one of "when the process was performed rather than what was performed".
 In the case of Greece, the 26-item scale was subjected to factor analysis to yield a 25-item scale (used in data collection) whose attributes were broadly classified as tangibles and non-tangibles.
-In Kenya, a 43-item scale was initially used to collect data.
+In Kenya on the other hand the 43-item scale was used to collect data initially.
 The scale was then subjected to factor analysis, to yield a 22-item metric than was then employed in gauging service quality in Kenya.
 In both cases the customized SERVQUAL metrics were further subjected to tests of reliability and validity and found to be statistically reliable, consistent and valid.

-5.3.Constituent attributes of the two SERVQUAL metrics
+Constituent attributes of the two SERVQUAL metrics

-Similarities and differences were noticeable in the constituent elements of the two diagnostics.
-With regard to tangibles, only one attribute "PHYSFA" tallied between the two industries (signalling applicability across the industry), the other three were diverse (implying limited or no application beyond respective industries), hence only served to customize the diagnostics.
-In reliability, "DOSOM, INDEMN, PRODTS, and INTESOL" were common (signalling their uniformity across the industry); the rest were not (further implying limited use beyond their respective industries).
+Similarities and differences were noticeable constituent elements of the two diagnostics.
+With regard to tangibles, only one attribute "PHYSFA" tallied between the industries (signalling applicability across industry), the other three were diverse (implying limited or no application beyond respective industries), hence only served to customize the diagnostics.
+In reliability, "DOSOM, PRODTS, and INTESOL" INDEMN, were (signalling their uniformity across the industry); the rest were not (further implying limited use beyond their respective industries).
 For responsiveness, "TELCUS, TOBUSY and WILLNG" had universal application; the rest did not, and were necessarily used to customize the diagnostics.
 In assurance two items cut across the two industries "COUTES and KNWLG", all the others had localized relevance.
 For empathy, "INDVAT and CUSINT" had universal application, the rest didn't.
-It follows, therefore, that only 12 of the 25-item scale and 22-item scale used in Greece and Kenya respectively had common (universal) application, the rest (almost another half) didn't, putting into question the consistency and universality of the constituent attributes of the SERVQUAL diagnostic, whether applied with or without any modifications.
+It follows, therefore, that only 12 of the 25item scale and 22-item scale used in Greece and Kenya respectively had common (universal) application, the rest (almost another half) didn't, putting into question the consistency and universality of the constituent attributes of the SERVQUAL diagnostic, whether applied with or without any modifications.

-5.4.Quality diagnosis and improvement in the two industries
+Quality diagnosis and improvement in the two industries